 Tips to avoid an audit

 Every tax return filed with the IRS is assigned a computerized discriminant index function (DIF) score.
-Higher scores are more likely to be selected for an IRS audit, and although the exact formula isn’t publically available, there are certain factors that are more likely to trigger an audit.
+Higher scores are more likely to be selected for an IRS audit.

 Another measure is when 1099 and W-2 forms are compared to returns to ensure income is properly reported.
 Unreported income and deductions greater than reported income are both possible red flags to trigger an audit.